 \item A chain complex $CF(L'_0,L_1)$ is generated over $\F_2$ by intersection points $L'_0 \cap L_1$.
 The differential $\partial: CF(L'_0,L_1)\rightarrow CF(L'_0,L_1)$ is defined on generators as mod 2 sum

-where $\mathcal M(x,y)$ counts the number of immersed discs \footnote{Because at the domain of the map one has a disc with two right angles, sometimes these discs are called lunes.} from $x$ to $y$ in the pillowcase, with right boundary on $L'_0$ and left boundary on $L_1$ (no switches allowed), and convex angles at x and y, see Figure \ref{figure:immersed_disc}.
-One requires these discs to be orientation preserving, and counts them up to reparameterizations, which are orientation preserving diffeomorphisms.
+where $\mathcal M(x,y)$ counts the number of immersed discs \footnote{Because at the domain of the map we have a disc with two right angles, sometimes these discs are called lunes.} from $x$ to $y$ in the pillowcase, with the right boundary on $L'_0$ and the left boundary on $L_1$, and convex angles at x and y, see Figure~\ref{figure:immersed_disc}.
+We require these discs to be orientation preserving, and count them up to reparameterizations, which are orientation preserving diffeomorphisms.
 The main difficulty in this step is to prove that $\mathcal M(x,y)$ is finite for any two generators $x,y$.